MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-atp-ios-privacy-information.md

 >[!NOTE]

-> Microsoft Defender ATP for iOS uses a VPN in order to provide the Web Protection feature.
-This is not a regular VPN and is a local/self-looping VPN that does not take traffic outside the device.
-Microsoft or your organization does not see your browsing activity.
+> Microsoft Defender ATP for iOS uses a VPN to provide the Web Protection feature.
+This is not a regular VPN and is a local or self-looping VPN that does not take traffic outside the device.
+Microsoft or your organization, does not see your browsing activity.

 Microsoft Defender ATP for iOS collects information from your configured iOS devices and stores it in the same tenant where you have Microsoft Defender ATP.